SAP-archive/teched2020-DEV161/exercises/ex5/README.md

 15. Refresh the app's tab for the changes to take effect.
 Click the various filters and see how the list of products changes according to the selected filter.
    <br><br>![](images/2020-10_BAS_Worklist_Controller_Filters_Low_.jpg)<br><br>

-16. Close the *Outline* pane and all open tabs in the editors section.
+16. Close the *Outline* view and all open tabs in the editors section, except the *Welcome* tab.

-    >Tip: To close all open tabs, right-click one of the tab's titile and select *Close All*.
+    >Tip: To close all open tabs except the *Welcome* tab, right-click the *Welcome* tab title and select *Close Others*.
 Explore this to see additional options.

 ## Summary

-With this, you have successfully completed the development of an SAP Fiori app using SAP Business Application Studio, including test-running the app locally in the dev space.
-In this exercise, you learned about high productivity tools that are available out-of-the-box in SAP Business Applications Studio, such as: code completion, API reference, outline, problems view, and more.
+You have successfully completed the development of an SAP Fiori app using SAP Business Application Studio, including test-running the app locally in the dev space.
+In this exercise, you learned about high productivity tools that are available out-of-the-box in SAP Business Applications Studio, such as code completion, API reference, outline, problems view.

 Continue to - [Exercise 6 - Connect to Backend](../ex6/README.md)